 You and your family’s health and medical history

 Are you in good shape?
-Do you smoke or drink?
+Do you smoke or drink alcohol?
 What medical conditions do you currently have – and what illnesses have affected your family in the past?

 Your occupation and salary

 Do you have a job that exposes you to danger, such as a role in the mining industry or police force?
-And what premiums can you afford?
+Also based on your salary, what premiums can you afford?

 The number of dependents you have